elcolin/git_tips/CPP.md

 An **iterator** is an object that provides a way to access the elements of a container (such as an array, vector, list, set, or map) sequentially without exposing the underlying data structure.

     container_type::iterator iterator_name;

+Example with vector:

+    std::vector<int>::iterator myVectorIterator;

+Then you can initialize it at the beginning of your container:

+    it = myVector.begin(); // Initialize to the beginning of the vector